Best Moving and Relocation Loans in 2026

 To improve your chances of qualifying, you can take the following steps:

-• Improve your credit score.
 Each lender is different, but typically, you’ll want a credit score of at least 670 to qualify for a moving loan with decent rates.
 If your credit score is on the low side, you can take steps to improve your credit score by lowering your credit usage (paying down on balances) and making sure you pay your bills on time.

-• Pay your bills on time.
 Your payment history makes up a large portion of how your credit score is calculated (35% of your FICO Score).
-Late payments can cause your credit score to drop as much as 180 points and can stay on your credit report for up to seven years.
+Late payments can cause your credit score to drop and can stay on your credit report for up to seven years.

-• Check your credit report for errors.
 Unfortunately, credit report errors are common.
-One in five individuals find mistakes on their credit reports, according to the Federal Trade Commission.
-These errors can impact your credit score because your score is based on the events on your credit report.
+These errors can impact your credit score as your score is based on the events on your credit report.
 You can dispute credit report errors by contacting the credit bureau(s) publishing the error and the creditor who reported the activity.

 Moving loans for bad credit